Frequently Asked Questions

-Jimbo is almost 1500 lbs and stands about nine and a half feet tall when he stands on his hind legs.
-He is a Kodiak bear which is a type of brown bear (like the grizzly).
+We lost Jimbo in April of 2018 to liver cancer.
+It is still difficult to adjust to life without him.
+Jimbo was almost 1500 lbs and stood about nine and a half feet tall when he stood on his hind legs.
+He was a Kodiak bear which is a type of brown bear (like the grizzly).
 For some more information on our resident bears you can visit our RESIDENTS page.

 10. How did these bears come to be with you?